She's All That: Filming

-Filming took place in 6 August 1998 to 28 September 1998 various California locations.
+Filming took place from August 6, 1998, to September 28, 1998, in various California locations.
 The high school scenes were shot at Torrance High School, where television series Buffy the Vampire Slayer and Beverly Hills, 90210 were previously filmed.

 Iscove was also a choreographer and wanted to expand and embellish the prom scenes, while also showing the Weinsteins how musical numbers could work in films.
-The dance scene was choreographed by Adam Shankman at the request of the film’s co-producer Jennifer Gibgot, who is Shankman’s sister.
+The dance scene was choreographed by Adam Shankman at the request of the film's co-producer Jennifer Gibgot, who is Shankman's sister.
 Shankman was assisted by Anne Fletcher.
 Shankman was concerned about the scene not tonally meshing with the rest of the film, but Iscove persisted.
-Test audiences didn't understand why the dance scene was happening, so Bob Weinstein asked for a reshoot with Usher to link the scene.
+Test audiences did not understand why the dance scene was happening, so Bob Weinstein asked for a reshoot with Usher to link the scene.
 Shankman also worked with Matthew Lillard on his solo dance scenes.

 Costume designer Denise Wingate said, "We had no budget so we had to be really creative—everything in that prom scene was white, black, and gold, and we got it all from The Salvation Army and just completely reworked it."
 Having majored in psychology, Wingate tried to explore the possible reasons for the characters’ wardrobe.
 Wingate concluded that Laney wore clothes like armor after the death of her mother, but also wanted to express herself as an artist, resulting in a mix of vintage clothes, overalls, aprons, and various quirky t-shirts.
 The falafel restaurant hat was created on short notice with items picked up from a Michaels craft store.
 Laney's transformation was reflected in the red dress, which demonstrated "a bold statement of her dressing in a color that was so different than anything we’d seen her in before."
-Leigh Cook recalled "feeling really self-conscious” in the scene where she first descends the stairs in the dress.
+Cook recalled "feeling really self-conscious” in the scene where she first descends the stairs in the dress.
 There were two versions of the red dress: a stunt double dress reserved for the scene when Laney falls down in a driveway outside a party, and a second smaller dress, which left Cook holding her breath trying to get through the scene quickly.